Fjx-dylanZ/newyork-public-transit-data/README.md

-# New York Public Transportation Data Analysis
+# New York Public Transit Data Retrieval/Processing Package

 This Python package provides a preliminary set of tools for analyzing public transit data in New York City.
 It provides easy-to-use functions for fetching, preprocessing, and visualizing data from MTA subway turnstiles and Citi Bike stations.